 The patients who do not need to see the surgeons, are treated downstairs in the hospital by emergency room (ER) doctor, Dr. Khatib and her team.
 Her role here is critical, and probably the most overwhelming.
 Unlike doctors who are educated in the West and eased into the trenches through a residency program, the local doctors who Dr. Khatib oversees are put into their positions right out of medical school.
 Reviews on 7 Steps To Health and The Big Diabetes Lie

 Armed guards stand in a line marking the end of the first day.
 The hospital is locked and the patients that weren’t seen today go home if they live close, or camp out if they live far.
 Up on the roof the OB/GYN ward becomes a hotel for the visiting doctors and their support team.
 As night grows darker a camaraderie develops among the medical staff.
 They have all successfully survived their first day.
-Also, check out the Venus Factor Review!
+Also, check out the 2 Week Diet Review!

 On the 26th of January, 2013, the full account of Jesse Seaver’s adventure in Nepal, complete with dozens of images by Ben Horton, will be released as an electronic publication for the iPad.